Routine DNA Screening Moves Into Primary Care

 "Most of the medical spending in America is done after people have gotten sick," says Feinberg.
 "We think this will decrease spending on a lot of care."

 But some clinicians and academics outside Geisinger aren't so sure.
-One of them is Dr. H. Gilbert Welch, a professor at the Dartmouth Institute for Health Policy and Clinical Practice, who has written books about the hazards of overdiagnosis and overscreening, including, Less Medicine, More Health.
+One of them is Dr. H. Gilbert Welch, a professor at the Dartmouth Institute for Health Policy and Clinical Practice who has written books about the hazards of overdiagnosis and overscreening, including, Less Medicine, More Health.

 He credits Geisinger with carefully targeting the mutations in which it looks for actionable mutations, instead of taking an all-encompassing approach.
 And he acknowledges that for some conditions, like Lynch syndrome, people with certain genetic mutations would benefit from being followed closely.
 But he questions the value of DNA sequencing to identify some other susceptibilities, such as some of the genetic variants related to cardiovascular disease.